CSS Inline Layout Module Level 3

 What’s invisible?

-Such invisible line boxes, which can still contain unstyled empty inline boxes, out-of-flow boxes, and/or collapsed document white space, are ignored, for example, for:
+Such phantom line boxes, which can still contain unstyled empty inline boxes, out-of-flow boxes, and/or collapsed document white space, are ignored, for example, for:

-Firefox allows the inline boxes within an invisible line box to accept outline,which allows it to make focus rings visible.
+Firefox allows the inline boxes within a phantom line box to accept outline,which allows it to make focus rings visible.
 As in other browsers, all other properties that could make the element visible (e.g. box-shadow) seem to be ignored.

 2.4.
 Painting Order